Garfield County man found safe in Franklin County park

 He was reported missing after he sent a text Sept.
 17 to a family member saying he was going to the Teal Springs Campground in the Umatilla National Forest.

-Multiple agencies searched, including Columbia and Asotin county sheriff’s offices, Pasco Police Department, and others.
+Multiple agencies searched, including Columbia County and Asotin County sheriff’s offices, Pasco Police Department and others.